moj-analytical-services/rpackage_training/README.md

    - ctb: contributors; those who have made smaller contributions, like patches.
    - cph: copyright holder.
 This is used if the copyright is held by someone other than the author, typically a company (i.e. the author’s employer).
 - The Description is more detailed than the Title - one paragraph with each line being up to 80 characters.
 - The License determines who can use your code and for what purpose.
 Without a license, the code is copyrighted by default; to use it, you must contact the author directly and ask permission.
-You can read more about licensing in the [R Packages Licensing chapter](https://r-pkgs.org/license.html)
+You can read more about licensing in the [R Packages Licensing chapter](https://r-pkgs.org/license.html).
+At MoJ we use the MIT License -  see [Analytical Platofrm User Guidance](https://user-guidance.services.alpha.mojanalytics.xyz/github/create-project.html#licence).
 - The Depends and Imports fields allow you to list the external packages that your package uses; it is now considered best practice to add these packages as Imports rather than Depends.
 Unless you have the knowledge to do something different, you should assume that the package version needs to be greater than or equal to the version you're currently using.

 You can read more about the most important DESCRIPTION fields in the [R Packages Package metadata chapter](https://r-pkgs.org/description.html).

 To specify a particular license, make sure the usethis package you have installed is 2.0.0 or greater and run the appropriate command.
-For example, to use a permissive MIT license (specifying your firstname and surname):
+For example, to use the permissive MIT license used by MoJ (specifying your firstname and surname):

         use_mit_license("Firstname Surname")